 Southeast Asia Research Group

-The Southeast Asia Research Group (SEAREG) is a network of scholars that highlights outstanding research by social scientists working at the forefront of Southeast Asian studies.
+The Southeast Asia Research Group (SEAREG) is a network of scholars that highlights outstanding new research by social scientists working at the forefront of Southeast Asian studies.

 Triangle Center for Japanese Studies

 Established by faculty from Duke, UNC-CH, and NC State, the Triangle Center for Japanese Studies encourages inter-institutional collaboration and provides resources for the development and promotion of Japanese Studies and Japan-related education throughout the Triangle and the Southeast.